noseglasses/Leidokos-Python/README.md

 # Kaleidoscope-Python-Wrapper
-This plugin generates python wrapper code for other Kaleidoscope modules.
+This plugin generates Python wrapper code for other Kaleidoscope modules.
+It creates a shared library that can be loaded as a Python module.

+This is an auxiliary plugin in a sense that is meant to be integrated in testing toolchains on the host system (x86).
+It does not provide any features for the actual firmware.

 # Mode of operation
-This plugin depends on the [Kaleidoscope-Hardware-Virtual](https://github.com/cdisselkoen/Kaleidoscope-Hardware-Virtual) plugin to build a shared library that can loaded as a python module on the host system (x86).
+This plugin depends on the [Kaleidoscope-Hardware-Virtual](https://github.com/cdisselkoen/Kaleidoscope-Hardware-Virtual) plugin to build a shared library that can be loaded as a Python module on the host system (x86).
-The build process is too complex to be incorporated in the Arduino build system.
+Its build process is too complex to be entirely incorporated in the Arduino build system.
-To automatize largest parts of the build process, the plugin relies on [CMake](https://cmake.org/) as its build system.
+Therefore, to automatize largest parts of the build process, the plugin relies on [CMake](https://cmake.org/) as a first level build system that prepares the actual build as part of the Arduino build system.

-A two step build process consists in running CMake to setup the Kaleidoscope build system and then executing the Arduino build system of the overall sketch.
+A two step build process consists in running CMake to prepare the plugin's build system and that of all modules that request the generation of Python wrappers.
+In a second step, the Arduino build system of the overall sketch is executed that creates the loadable Python module that makes all those modules accessible to Python that have specified directives for wrapper generation, see more about this below.

+# How to build

-The following explanation assumes that a firmware setup has been created, as described in the [Kaleidoscope Wiki](https://github.com/keyboardio/Kaleidoscope/wiki/Keyboardio-Model-01-Introduction).
+The following explanation of the Python module build assumes that a firmware setup has already been established in a directory `<sketchbook_dir>`, as described in the [Kaleidoscope Wiki](https://github.com/keyboardio/Kaleidoscope/wiki/Keyboardio-Model-01-Introduction).

-1. To be build relying on the external boost and python includes and libraries.
-Boost and python are automatically detected and the build system can be configurated if one of the dependencies is installed in a non-standard location.
+1. The CMake setup process automatically detects Boost Python and a Python installation and prepares all plugins that reside in one or more directories that are specified through the CMake variable `KALEIDOSCOPE_MODULE_REPO_PATHS`.
+It also prepares the overall build system by generating symbolic links in specific places.
+The latter is necessary to allow for builds that can run on the host system (x86) rather than the keyboard.

 ```
 cd <sketchbook_dir>/hardware/keyboardio/avr/libraries